kevinash/myaistartups/README.md

 [![http://myaistartups.com](images/1plus-ai.jpg)](http://myaistartups.com)

 1+AI is a new buisiness model we offer to our customers, based on AI Blueprint platform we developed.
 Let us build your solution, using our 1+AI development model that consists of a single human engineer + AI.
 We deliver end-to-end AI solutions for businesses requiring deep AI expertise, AI Agents, Web and mobile applications using AI, AI Search, support and other custom solutions, on any cloud platform.

-#### My AI Startups - Our Showcase

-These projects were created by a single human + AI, based on AI Blueprint framework which includes a mobile Web app, customized flexible AI models, agents, security and more:

-- [Sportube](https://sportubeai.com) - Sport video analytics for YouTube videos
-- [AGENTOMAT](https://agentomat.com) - AI Agents as a Service (AaaS) - the easiest platform for AI agents
-- [AI Coaching](https://aicoaching.us) - AI Coaching is a platform for coaching with AI by US Olympic and Paralympic Committee
-- [Livebook](https://livebookai.com) - First in the world publicly available AI Agent, running since 2022.

 ## Stay tuned, SOON on YouTube and Linkedin